matthiasn/talk-transcripts/Hickey_Rich/CoreAsync.md

 ![00:25:42 alt!/!!](CoreAsync/00.25.42.jpg)

 And then there's a macro that combines this function with cond, you know, with the logical branching.
-So basically you say alt, bang (alt!), which is not a functional.
+So basically you say alt, bang (alt!), which is not a function now.
 This is a macro.
 And you supply one or more sets of operations you want to attempt.
 Right?
 The whole set of operations is going to be tried sort of in parallel, and the first thing that's available to complete will be the result of the condition.
 So we have -- I think I have arrows here.
 Let's see.

 ![00:26:12 alt!/!! - build slide](CoreAsync/00.26.12.jpg)